Human resource management, Innovation and quality management/CAF in public sector

-Knowledge Management in Public Sector Organisations: The Do's and Don’ts
+Knowledge Management in Public Sector Organisations: Embracing Digitalisation and AI

 About this course

-The course will be based on the Knowledge Management Toolkit elaborated by our external expert Dr Klaus North for the European Commission.
+The course will be based on the Knowledge Management Toolkit elaborated by our external expert Dr Klaus North.
 Furthermore, the experience of the UK Civil Service in linking KM and TM will be presented by our expert John Murphy.
 Other members of the team will explain different experiences and practices in different public organisations.

 • You will learn best practices from real examples and design training and intervention programmes for efficient knowledge transfer between generations.
 Each session will have a theoretical component, followed by interactive activities.
 Throughout the course, there is an emphasis on real-life examples and supported group work.

-After the introduction to KM and TM, participants perform a self-assessment and discuss typical challenges.
-Based on this they learn what are effective tools and practices, both with exercises and in an interactive workshop setting.
+After the introduction to KM and TM, participants will perform a self-assessment and discuss typical challenges.
+Based on this, they will learn what are effective tools and practices, with exercises and in an interactive workshop setting.

 EIPA presents the Practitioners Toolkit of the European Commission with the contribution of the authors of the guide.

 EIPA explains and assists, in a very practical and interactive manner, in the use of the toolkit.
-We divide the package into different sets, which reflect the key steps in implementing KM in a cycle of continuous improvement and learning.
+The package is divided into different sets, which reflect the key steps in implementing KM in a cycle of continuous improvement and learning.

 The second day is then devoted to learning from good practices and implementing those practices in the respective organisations.